Douglas Fir, SE20 8DL

 - 144 Anerley Road, SE20 8DL

 This is the one and only pub run by the Gipsy Hill Brewing Company.
-It originally opened early in 2016 as a temporary pop-up bar, closing after maybe a couple of months.
-It reopened permanently in late 2016.
+It originally opened early in 2016 as a temporary pop-up bar, closing after maybe a couple of months, and then reopened permanently in late 2016.
 Presumably the place is named after the fir trees opposite.

-Rowley Birkin QC visited on a Saturday afternoon in late January 2017.
-There was just one member of staff on duty, and there were few other customers initially, but it came alive later, and on the following Sunday evening it was packed.
+When Rowley Birkin QC visited on a Saturday afternoon in late January 2017 there was just one member of staff on duty, and there were few other customers initially, but it came alive later, and on the following Sunday evening it was packed.
 Piped music was playing: decent pop at a moderate level.
 Heating was from a couple of cheap space heaters, but it was acceptably warm inside.

-The beers on offer were those from Gipsy Hill's range (Anorak, Southpaw, Dissident, Hepcat, Beatnik; mostly £4.60/pint), as well as Dark Star Festival (£4.00/pint, on handpump, in good condition), plus a few other beers, wines and spirits.
+In January 2017 the beers on offer were mainly from Gipsy Hill's range (Anorak, Southpaw, Dissident, Hepcat, Beatnik; mostly £4.60/pint), but they also had Dark Star Festival (£4/pint, on handpump, in good condition), plus a few other beers, wines and spirits.
 In April 2019 there were just two Gipsy Hill beers but plenty of others photo.
 They also had a chiller cabinet containing cans for sale from Gipsy Hill and others.

-There was good WiFi (password on a board behind the bar), and many electrical sockets.
-Newspapers (Times, Guardian) were supplied.
+There is good WiFi (password on a board behind the bar), and many electrical sockets.
+Note that cash is not accepted, only cards.